mitsuoxv/jp-gasoline/README.md

 retail prices when they rise to higher than 170 yen per litre.
 At the end of the article, Nikkei showed a skeptical view saying, “As the number of retailers has decreased, the retailers may not reduce retail prices even if wholesale prices fall.”
-So I would like to study the relationship between retail and wholesale prices of gasoline in Japan.
+So I study the relationship among retail and wholesale prices of gasoline and imported crude oil prices in Japan.

+I find the current surge in retail prices of gasoline is mainly due to the surge in imported crude oil prices, and partly due to the reduced competition among retailers and wholesalers, who are getting more margins.

+To give a subsidy to wholesalers may incentivize them to raise their margins even more.
+This subsidy idea is contrary to that of the Biden Administration, which has begun to investigate oil companies.

 ## Get gasoline prices